 Many options are available to customize FSSE administrations and reports in ways that maximize value for individual campuses as well as for groups of institutions that elect to participate in FSSE as a consortium or state system.
-Options for customizing FSSE administrations, the FSSE survey, and FSSE reports are below.
+Options for customizing FSSE administrations and the FSSE survey are below.

 One of the important ways FSSE is customized for all participating institutions is in the survey administration process.
 Although FSSE handles various aspects of survey administration, the intent is for instructional staff (faculty, instructors, graduate students who teach, etc.) to recognize that their college or university is soliciting their feedback.
 To achieve this, campuses customize the initial invitation message.
-Using an optional institutional logo for the online survey also reinforces the idea that individual colleges and universities administer FSSE.
 Institutions are also encouraged to send their own pre-survey announcement.
 See FSSE Administration Customization for more information about these options.

 Another key aspect of customization is the population you choose to survey.
 FSSE can be administered to full-time faculty, part-time faculty, to graduate students who teach, to faculty in specific departments, or to any combination of instructional staff.
 Although FSSE recommends that you include all instructional staff who teach undergraduates, institutions may choose to select the specific faculty they would like to be invited to participate in FSSE.
 Additionally, institutions may include a grouping variable within their population file submission to conduct analyses specific to their desired faculty grouping.
 See FSSE Administration Customization for more information about these options.